Street art in Sarajevo

-Sarajevo, the capital of Bosnia and Herzegovina has gained international notoriety for its diverse range of street art and associated subcultures.
+Sarajevo, the capital of Bosnia and Herzegovina has gained international fame for its diverse range of street art and associated subcultures.
 The city has a long history of street art that was first tied to various subcultures in the 1970s and 1980s.
 During the Bosnian war political and anti-war street art was one of the main artistic focal points of the besieged city.
 Today, Sarajevo is a European center for street art and hosts two international festivals dedicated to the art form.

 History

-Throughout the 1970s and 1980s, much of the city's youth was influenced by the graffiti of New York, which subsequently became popular in Sarajevo's inner suburbs, and along the suburban railway and tram lines.
-With the arrival of the Punk and Mod subcultures to the Former Yugoslavia, as well as the rise of the New Primitives artistic movement, street art became extremely prevalent in the city.
+Throughout the 1970s and 1980s, much of the city's youth was influenced by the graffiti of New York, which subsequently became popular in Sarajevo's suburbs and working-class neighborhoods such as Alipašino Polje, and along the railway and tram lines.
+With the arrival of the Punk and Mod subcultures to the Former Yugoslavia, as well as the rise of the New Primitives movement, street art became extremely prevalent in the city.

 Even though street art was present in Sarajevo while Bosnia and Herzegovina was part of Yugoslavia, it only truly became prevalent with the start of the Bosnian war in 1992, when the city came under siege.
-Numerous art collectives tied to the Sarajevo Academy of Fine Arts, the Academy of Performing Arts in Sarajevo and formal artistic institutions such as Collegium Artisticum used street art to call attention to what was happening in the country.
+Numerous art collectives tied to the Sarajevo Academy of Fine Arts, the Academy of Performing Arts in Sarajevo and formal institutions such as Collegium Artisticum used street art to call attention to what was happening in the country.

 Since the war, the city has become a hotbed for street art, with the local government endorsing the creation of various street art quarters and having a lenient attitude towards this form of artistic expression.